AWS-Incident-Response-Automation-CDK/aws-incident-response-automation-cdk/README.md

 ## AWS Configuration Setup

+### IMPORTANT: Download all the files and folders above, or just clone the project before continuing.

 Before deploying the CDK stack, you must configure your local environment to authenticate with your AWS account using the **AWS Command Line Interface (CLI)**.
-Download all the files and folders above, or just clone the project before continuing.

 1.  **Install the AWS CLI**.
 2.  **Obtain Credentials:** You need an **Access Key ID** and a **Secret Access Key** from an IAM user with deployment permissions.